- 1. Name of the medicinal product

 Codeine is indicated in patients older than 12 years of age for the treatment of acute moderate pain which is not considered to be relieved by other analgesics such as paracetamol or ibuprofen (alone).

-Adults: The usual dose is one or two capsules every four hours as required.
-The total daily dose should not exceed 4 g paracetamol (8 capsules in a day).
+Adults: The usual dose is one or two capsules every four to six hours as required up to a maximum of 8 capsules in any 24 hour period.

 Codeine should be used at the lowest effective dose for the shortest period of time.
 This dose may be taken, up to 4 times a day at intervals of not less than 6 hours.
 Maximum daily dose should not exceed 240 mg.

 The duration of treatment should be limited to 3 days and if no effective pain relief is achieved the patients/carers should be advised to seek the views of a physician.

 A reduced dosage may be necessary.

 Children aged 16-18 years: 1-2 capsules every 6 hours when necessary up to a maximum of 8 capsules in 24 hours.